Cam-4587/Zen-life-yoga-1/README.md

-# My very first website

-My very firts website is a website advertising a Yoga studio that is situated on Princes Steet in Edinburgh Called Zen life Yoga.
-It is advertised as a welcoming Yoga studio where they offer different types of yoga to people.
 # Zen life Yoga

 ![alt text](<images/read_me_images/am_i_responsive_page.png>)

-Zen life yoga is an inclusive Yoga studio located on Princes street that Provides a range of different yogas to meet a variety of needs and welcomes people of all ages.
+ This is my first website and its called Zen life yoga.
+It is an inclusive Yoga studio located on Princes street that Provides a range of different yogas to meet a variety of needs and welcomes people of all ages.
+The yoga studio offers people using it the ability to try different yoga's to help provide balance, strength and inner peace giving them some personal growth
 # Features

 ## Existing Features

 ### Header and Navigation bar

 The header and the navigation bar are located in the middle and at the top of each page that also includes a lily flower that adds to the branding of the yoga studio.
 The navigation bar is located just underneath the header so that it is easy to find for users and contain navigation links to the other pages.
+Every page also includes a footer page that has three social media icons that contain navigation links to their respective social media pages.
+These social media icons are spaced evenly across the center of the footer to make them accessible to users.

 ![alt text](<images/read_me_images/read_me_header.png>)

 ![alt text](<images/read_me_images/read_me_footer.png>)

-Every page also includes a footer page that has three social media icons that contain navigation links to their respective social media pages.

 ### The Home page

 The home page includes an 'About us text section' That introduces the user to the yoga studio and what the mission is for the yoga studio.
-This is to the backdrop of a home image of A man in a lotus flower position whher the image is translucent allowing the overlaying text to be read more easily.
+This text is set to the backdrop of a home image of A man in a lotus flower position where the image is translucent allowing the overlaying text to be read more easily by users.

 ![alt text](<images/read_me_images/read_me_about_us_section.png>)

 Underneath the About us section is a selection of flip cards that surround a header saying 'Types of yoga that we offer'.
 The flip cards tell you the type of yoga at the front and then a description of that type of yoga at the back.
+The flip cards are a hover mechanism so when you hovering the cursor over the card reveals its description and removing the cursor flips the card back over to show its name.

 ![alt text](<images/read_me_images/read_me_flip_card_section.png>)

 ### Gallery

-The Gallery page includes 10 images, most of them being images of people performing different yoga positions with a couple of images of equipment that is available at the yoga stuido.
-These images are centered towards the center of the page with no row gaps and column gaps.
+The Gallery page includes 10 images, most of them being images of people performing different yoga positions with a couple of images of equipment that is available at the yoga studio.
+The images are arranged in a 5*2 grid but when you reduce the screen to a certain width it reduces to a single column of 10 images.

 ![alt text](<images/read_me_images/read_me_gallery.png>)

 ### Schedule

-The Schedule page tells users what time Each of the classes are on thorught the week, each piece of text is in it's own box with shadowing so that it is easy for the use to Read and understand.
+The Schedule page tells users what time Each of the classes are on thorught the week, each piece of text is in it's own box with shadowing Distinguising it from other pieces of text making it more readable.

 ![alt text](<images/read_me_images/read_me_schedule_picture.png>)

 ### Contact info

-The final contact information page contains the email address, phone number address and google map location of the Yoga studio.
-Next to the contact information is a query page That requires you to enter your First name, Surname and email address followed by a text area where you can write your query before pressing submit.
+The contact information page contains the email address, phone number address and google map location of the Yoga studio.
+Next to the contact information is a query page That requires you to enter your First name, Surname and email address followed by a textarea where you can write your query before pressing submit.

 ![alt text](<images/read_me_images/read_me_contact_section.png>)